koendv/blackmagic-bluepill/README.md

 ## Creating Device Files

-Download the [udev rules for the BMP](https://github.com/blacksphere/blackmagic/blob/master/driver/99-blackmagic.rules) and install them in
+If you are running linux, download the [udev rules for the BMP](https://github.com/blacksphere/blackmagic/blob/master/driver/99-blackmagic.rules) and install them in
  `/etc/udev/rules.d/99-blackmagic.rules`:

 ```